|

 walk there.

-Sandy Island: This is the sandy, palm-
+Sandy Island: This is the sandy, palm-treed

 crescent (shown in our picture gallery) you see from Tamarind’s patio.